What can we know about that which we cannot even imagine?

-Another formalization of the musings of Bostrom et al. involves various ``reduction hierarchies'' (arithmetic and analytic hierarchies, and in their resource-limited forms, the polynomial and exponential hierarchies).
+Yet another formalization of question (6) involves various ``reduction hierarchies'' (arithmetic and analytic hierarchies, and their resource-limited forms, the polynomial and exponential hierarchies~\cite{cooper2017computability,hajek1979arithmetical}).
 The computer science form of these hierarchies involve decision problems which we wish a Turing machine to solve.\footnote{More formally, they involve bit strings codifying decision problems that must be assigned either the value `true' or the value `false' by running an appropriately programmed Turing machine that takes that bit string as input.
-See~\cite{arora2009computational}.} Very loosely speaking, define an ``oracle'' as a system that can instantly decide whether a given decision problem is in some special set $\alpha$.
-Choose a set $A \subset \alpha$ of the decision problems in $\alpha$ that can be decided by a Turing machine subject to a certain time complexity (e.g., polynomial complexity P or non-deterministic complexity NP).
-Informally, this means that all of the decision problems in $A$ are ``easy'' to solve, as far as that Turning machine is concerned, while problems lying outside of $A$ are so difficult as to be effectively impossible to solve.
-No matter how we program that Turing machine, no matter how we ``augment'' one program running on it with another one, it will always find problems outside of $A$ effectively impossible.
+See~\cite{arora2009computational}.} Very loosely speaking, define some set of (appropriately formalized) decision problems, $\alpha$.
+Next choose a set $A \subset \alpha$ that can be decided by a Turing machine subject to a certain bound on their time complexity (e.g., polynomial complexity P or non-deterministic complexity NP).
+Informally, this means that none of the decision problems in $A$ become much harder to solve as the precise instance of that problem grows larger and larger, as far as that Turning machine is concerned.
+In contrast, instances of decision problems lying outside of $A$ get to be extremely difficult to solve as the instances grow larger.
+No matter how we program that Turing machine, no matter how we ``augment'' one program running on it with another one, it will always find problems outside of $A$ to be far more difficult to solve than those inside of $A$.

-Next, define a larger set of problems, $B$, which contains all the problems in $A$, and which can be decided with the same time complexity as those in $A$ (i.e., that are ``just as difficult to decide'' as those in $A$), by now allowing that same Turing machine to call an ``oracle'' that can instantly decide whether a given problem is in $\alpha$ or not, and do so an arbitrary number of times.
+Next, define a larger set of problems, $B \subset \alpha$, which contains all the problems in $A$, and which can be decided with the same time complexity as those in $A$ (i.e., that are ``just as difficult to decide'' as those in $A$), by now allowing that same Turing machine to call an ``oracle'' that can instantly decide whether a given problem is in $\alpha$ or not, and do so an arbitrary number of times.
 This new, souped-up Turing machine, with access to the oracle, is strictly stronger than the original Turing machine, in the simple sense that there is a larger set of decision problems, containing the original set, that are all easy for the new Turing machine.
 (In contrast, problems in $B$ that are outside of $A$ are strictly harder to decide for the original Turing machine, which did not have access to the oracle.)